Björk shares personal new single 'Ancestress': "This song is a letter to my mother"

 The artist’s son, Sindri Eldon, arranged and sang vocals for the verses on the new single, she explained, “as he has a delicious voice and was very close to [my mother]”.

+‘Ancestress’ arrives with a ritualistic official video by director Andrew Thomas Huang – watch above.

-In the remainder of the statement, Björk opened up about her feelings about funerals and death on the whole.
+In the remainder of the statement, Björk opened up about her feelings towards funerals and death on the whole.
 “For 20 years I have not been able to attend funerals as something in them rubbed me the wrong way,” she wrote.

 “Possibly a big part of it is after having lived a life of [a] thousand concerts, I probably have too strong ideas on how a ritual should be, what kinda sound, musical structure, words, and it took me all this time to discover that for me all funerals should be outside.”